fabacab/awesome-cybersecurity-blueteam/README.md

 - [ChopShop](https://github.com/MITRECND/chopshop) - Framework to aid analysts in the creation and execution of pynids-based decoders and detectors of APT tradecraft.
 - [Maltrail](https://github.com/stamparm/maltrail) - Malicious network traffic detection system.
 - [Respounder](https://github.com/codeexpress/respounder) - Detects the presence of the Responder LLMNR/NBT-NS/MDNS poisoner on a network.
-- [Security Monkey](https://github.com/Netflix/security_monkey) - Monitors your AWS and GCP accounts for policy changes and alerts on insecure configurations.
 - [Snort](https://snort.org/) - Widely-deployed, Free Software IPS capable of real-time packet analysis, traffic logging, and custom rule-based triggers.
 - [SpoofSpotter](https://github.com/NetSPI/SpoofSpotter) - Catch spoofed NetBIOS Name Service (NBNS) responses and alert to an email or log file.
 - [Suricata](https://suricata-ids.org/) - Free, cross-platform, IDS/IPS with on- and off-line analysis modes and deep packet inspection capabilities that is also scriptable with Lua.